 Photo: Argentine President Fernandez de Kirchner

-President Cristina Fernandez “has emerged fine” from an operation on Tuesday to drain blood from a chronic subdural hematoma inside her skull, the Argentine government said.
+President Cristina Fernandez will undergo surgery to drain blood from a chronic subdural hematoma inside her skull, the Argentine government said Monday.

 Fernandez entered the Favaloro Hospital in Buenos Aires to be prepared for Tuesday’s procedure, according to a statement released by the health center.

 Doctors last Saturday diagnosed the hematoma, which resulted from head trauma that the president suffered on Aug.
 12, and initially they recommended that Fernandez get 30 days of complete rest.

 However, “the initial proposal for rest ... had to be modified” because Fernandez “yesterday, Sunday, Oct.
 6, at 7:30 p.m. developed a tingling sensation in her left arm.”